Snarbolax/C-Compiler/README.md

 <ol><li><b>Problem Statement</b></li>
 “Write a lexer() function that returns a token when it is needed.
 The  lexer() should return a record, one field for the token and another field the actual "value" of the token (lexeme).”
 <br></br>
+"The syntax analyzer should print out the tokens, lexemes, and production rules to an output file.
+The grammar of the production rules should also be rewritten to remove any left recursion."
+<br></br>

 <li><b>How to use your program</b></li>
 Input “./Lexical [INPUT] [OUTPUT]” into your OS’s terminal while in the same directory/folder of the Lexical program.
 Replace [INPUT] and [OUTPUT] with the names of the input and output files respectively; an input file and output file are both necessary.
 <br></br>

 <li><b>Design of your program</b></li>
-The program ultimately uses the stdio.h, stdlib.h, string.h, and ctype.h libraries for its implementation.
+The program is coded in C and ultimately uses the stdio.h, stdlib.h, string.h, and ctype.h libraries for its implementation.
 Also, it has 3 functions implemented in it: the print_header function just prints the

 	“TOKENS        Lexemes”